-We study this process in detail in mouse models of kidney injury or fibrosis and in tubular cells in culture.
+We study this process in detail in mouse models of kidney injury, heart and lung injury and in tubular cells in culture.

 Ectodomain shedding: Only two a-disintegrin-and-metalloproteases, ADAM10 and 17, cleave most physiologically and disease-relevant substrates (>100).
 A process termed ectodomain cleavage or ectodomain shedding.
 This explains why metalloprotease inhibitors have failed clinically in part due to negative side effects induced by broadly inhibited substrate cleavage.
 Regulated substrates include e.g. the precursors of growth factors like epidermal growth factor (EGF) ligands, cytokines (TNFα), as well as adhesion molecules (e.g. CD44, ICAM-1).
 Interestingly, also many of the involved growth factor or cytokine receptors undergo regulated shedding, allowing the possibility of negative regulation on the receptor level or the production of decoy receptors.
 After ectodomain shedding, the subsequent release by γ-secretase of the intracellular-domains from proteins such as Notch, NRG1, Erb4 or CD44, which regulate transcriptional activity in the nucleus, provides further levels of complexity.